sakshi-shitole/Book-record-management/README.md

 Basic (3 months)
 Standard (6 months)
 Premium (12 months)

+NOTE : DAtes will be in format mm/dd/yyyy

 If the subscription date is 01/08/22 and subscription type is standard